Greater New Orleans Startup Report

-The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University launched the award winning Greater New Orleans Startup Report to address the need for regional benchmarking for the startup and early-stage economy.
+The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University launched the award-winning Greater New Orleans Startup Report to address the need for regional benchmarking for the startup and early-stage economy.
 From its inception in 2019, the report provided the first comprehensive overview of the region's entrepreneurial ecosystem.
 The annual publication facilitates insights on revenue and hiring needs and provides clues as to what it will take to help our companies grow.
 The Lepage Center works with dozens of community organizations to ensure broad representation of startups throughout the region..